- Cognitive rehabilitation targets a person’s ability to function in everyday activities.

 - There is no evidence that cognitive rehabilitation improves cognitive function, disease state, or the responsive behaviours of people living with dementia.

 Cognitive rehabilitation focuses on ‘identifying and addressing individual needs and goals, which may require strategies for taking in new information or compensatory methods such as using memory aids.’
-The focus of cognitive rehabilitation is to improve function in everyday activities in a real-life context.
-It is different to cognitive training which is the ‘guided practice on tasks that target specific cognitive abilities and functions, such as memory, attention, or problem-solving.’
+The focus of cognitive rehabilitation is to improve function in everyday activities in real-life contexts.
+CR may benefit people with or without dementia, however most studies focus on CR as an intervention for people living with dementia.
+Cognitive rehabilitation is different to cognitive training which is the ‘guided practice on tasks that target specific cognitive abilities and functions, such as memory, attention, or problem-solving.’
 Cognitive training and stimulation interventions for people living with dementia are discussed in a separate evidence theme.

 - Cognitive rehabilitation as a component of multifaceted programmes, usually in the form of simulation sessions of activities of daily living, improved or at least maintained activities of daily living performance in older people when compared with usual care.

-- Improved general health and quality of life; however, this was based on only one study with small sample size and a high risk of bias.
+- Cognitive rehabilitation therapy could have an association with positive effects on global cognition and verbal fluency, however, this was based on only one study with small sample size and a high risk of bias.

 Ways for a person to use cognitive rehabilitation for an older person living with dementia in aged care include:

-- Consider different forms of task-related activities tailored to the interests and goals of the older person.
+- Considering different forms of task-related activities tailored to the interests and goals of the older person.

 Organisations can support the use of cognitive rehabilitation for older people living with dementia in aged care by: